isaacwashere/vanillaJS-bookListApp/.github/pull_request_template.md

 A few sentences describing the overall goals of the pull request's commits.

+## Process
+How does the PR achieve its goals

 ## Related PRs
 List related PRs against other branches: